projectsveltos/sveltos/docs/events/addon_event_deployment.md

 1. References an [EventSource](addon_event_deployment.md#event-definition) (which defines what the event is);
 1. Has a _sourceClusterSelector_ selecting one or more managed clusters; [^1]
-1. Contains a list of add-ons to deploy (either referencing ConfigMaps/Secrets or Helm charts)
+1. Contains a list of add-ons to deploy

 For example, the below EventTrigger references the eventSource *sveltos-service* defined above.
-It referenced a ConfigMap that contains a *NetworkPolicy* expressed as a template.
+It references a ConfigMap that contains a *NetworkPolicy* expressed as a template.

 !!! example ""
     ```yaml